 Can you help my early childhood program improve its BrightStars rating?

 Yes, we help both centers and home-care programs with their BrightStars applications and quality improvement assessments.
-For information on these services, centers should contact Christine Chiacu-Forsythe and home-care programs should contact Tania Quezada by phone at 401.490.9960, or by email (email@example.com or firstname.lastname@example.org).
+For information on these services, centers should contact Leslie Gell and family child care providers should contact Tania Quezada by phone at 401.490.9960, or by email (firstname.lastname@example.org or email@example.com).

 Does Ready to Learn work directly with young children?

-We have direct contact with children in our Pre-kindergarten Classrooms, and many of our AmeriCorps members work directly with children at early-childhood centers.
+We have direct contact with children in our Pre-kindergarten Classrooms, located on the Providence campus of CCRI and at the Heritage Park YMCA.
 The lion’s share of our work, however, focuses on the professional development and training of early childhood educators and the parents of young children.

 How can I get my child into your Pre-kindergarten Classrooms?